fugu-chop/launch_school/daily_logs/4_daily_log_dec2020.md

 __*Thoughts*__<br/>
 I am making progress on reading the test cases more closely, but sometimes the katas don't reveal the true problem (useful test cases) until you actually attempt the problem, which feels a bit wasteful.
 I am also reducing my hack and slash tendencies, but I need to also verbalise my thought process as I think about updating algorithms.

+##### 15/12/20 (Tue)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Practice Problems
+    - Compiled Codewars problems

+__*Time spent*__<br/>
+127 minutes

+__*Thoughts*__<br/>
+I'm starting to feel burned out.
+My life has just been an endless series of Codewars problems.
+I'm finding it hard to manage all the things I have to do in life while still maintaining practice.
+The next few days are going to be rough, with a large amount of life stuff interfering with study.

+I'm glad I booked the assessment.
+I'm not sure if I'm ready honestly, but I just want some goal to aim for.
+I don't think I can do this Codewars grind for much longer.

+Frustratingly, I don't feel as though I am improving a lot.
+Progress is grinding and I find that I'm still not able to consistently identify good solutions to problems that are very easy compared to the assessment questions.
+My confidence in passing is currently very low.